 Using gas instead of electricity for cooking usually allows you to save a lot compared to using electricity.
 However, having this set up at home has a downside.
-You must prepare for possible issues, such as leaving the nobs on or a gas leak from the pipe.
+You must prepare for possible issues, such as leaving the nobs on or a gas leak from stove or pipe.
 Do not worry, however, as this is normal and easy to address.

 If your house suddenly starts to smell like rotten eggs or sulfur and you are sure that your pantry is clean and well-kept, then a gas leak is imminent.
 Gas, most of the time, is odorless.
 Local gas companies intentionally mix a component that causes the unpleasant smell.
 Doing so makes it easier for clients to detect a gas leak and resolve it as soon as possible.
 It also allows you to assess the level of contamination of the air inside your house.